Tom Ford (snooker player): 2016/2017

 A 4–1 victory over Jamie Jones at the Paul Hunter Classic saw Ford reach the second ranking event semi-final of his career and he beat Thepchaiya Un-Nooh 4–2, closing the match with a 136 break.
 In Ford's first ranking event final he was 2–2 with Mark Selby, before his fellow Leicester player knocked in two 50 plus breaks to defeat Ford 4–2.
 At the English Open he beat Rory McLeod, Marco Fu and Joe Swail all by 4–2 scorelines, before losing 1–4 to John Higgins.
 Ford qualified for the German Masters by ousting Judd Trump 5–1 and then made a 147 in a first round 5–2 win over Peter Ebdon.
 He saw off Mark King 5–2, but then lost 2–5 to Ali Carter in the quarter-finals.
 Ford qualified for his third World Championship courtesy of victories over Jamie Bodle, Chris Wakelin and Hossein Vafaei.
 From holding a narrow 2–1 advantage over Barry Hawkins in the first round, Ford was eliminated 3–10.

 2020-Present

 At the 2022 UK Championship, Ford reached the semi-final where he lost 36 to Ding Junhui.

 Ford beat Ricky Walden 106 in the first round of the 2024 World Championship, but was then defeated 713 by Judd Trump in the second round.
 In December 2024, Ford won his first ranking tournament with victory in the Snooker Shoot Out.
 After beating Wu Yize in the semi-final, he defeated Liam Graham in the final.

+Personal life

+Ford runs the Pockets Sports Bar in Loughborough, Leicestershire, a personal project he has invested on since 2024.